simplec-dev/nativescript-orientation/src/README.md

   this.boundProperty = "some value";

-  function myCallback(currentOrientation) {
+  function myCallback(args) {
-      if (currentOrientation === DeviceOrientation.landscape) {
+      if (args.landscape) {
         // Do something landscap-y
         return;
       }

       // Do something portrait-y
-      // Assume this includes updating boundProperty on this module's scope. this.boundProperty = "a different value";
+      // Assume this includes updating boundProperty on this module's scope.
+      this.boundProperty = "a different value";
   }